Mardiat-Iman/recipe-book-mlh-data-week/README.md

 - Created a recipe generator using prompt engineering

 Note: This project is still being currently updated and refined
+- The generator.py code is incomplete, when I was transfering my projects I missed some vital parts of the code for the generator.
+This will be corrected soon.

 Future Implementation:
 - Deletion of recipes from the user's end.